wyleyr/hankel1867tr/03-I-Exposition.md

 one then simply sets $1 .
 1, 2 .
 1, 3 .
 1...$ equal to $1, 2, 3...$
 and expresses thus with the numerals two distinct, though closely related, concepts... the position of a certain plurality in the ordered number series...
-Corresponding to these two meanings there are two ways of conjoining [Verknüpfungsweisen] numbers.
+Corresponding to these two meanings there are two [ways of conjoining]{.origphrase title="Verknüpfungsweisen"} numbers.
 </p>
 </div>